adamcharnock/lightbus/docs/reference/typing.md

-Specifying type hints allows you to validate both incoming and outgoing messages.
+Specifying type hints allows Lightbus to validate data types in both incoming and outgoing messages.

-Type hints are used to create your APIs' [schemas], which is shared across your entire bus.
+Type hints are used to create your bus' [schema], which is shared across your entire bus.

-## Type hinting syntax for RPCs
+## Typing syntax for RPCs

-You can provide type hints for Remote Procedure Calls as follows:
+You can provide typing information for Remote Procedure Calls using regular Python type hinting:

 ```python3
 class AuthApi(lightbus.Api):